pilotak/eth-io/README.md

 ![Wiring 2](./images/wiring_2.jpg)

 ## Daisy chain design
 Should you need more inputs/outputs (up to 96 more inputs/outputs or combination thanks to changing the address of MCP23017) you can use the same PCB.
 Just don't populate ETH breakout board and ESP32 and solder AMS1117-3.3 with its capacitor.
-The boards will be via SDA/SCL but thanks to a bus buffer (P82B96) communication can easilly be made up to 20 meters!
+The boards will be connected via SDA/SCL but thanks to a bus buffer (P82B96) communication can easilly be made up to 20 meters (possibly more by reducing speed of I2C bus)!
-> In this mode the "slave" device can't use S0 inputs nor the PWM outputs
+> In this mode the "slave" device can't make use of S0 inputs nor the PWM outputs

 ![Wiring 3](./images/wiring_3.jpg)